werg/werg.github.io/posts/populism-how-to-start-a-3rd-party-that-can-win/index.md

 I am particularly curious about one thing: Do you agree that Trump, while having his moments and sticking it to _some_ elites, is largely incompetent and ineffective?
 Do you see yourself represented by the Republican party?
 What are your main gripes?
 This is really about making a case that is appealing to both sides of the coin.

 Whether you're a habitual Republican or Democrat voter, one thing is clear: Supporting a joint populist party is the strongest way for you to advance your interests and the well-being of your loved ones.
 Either it puts pressure on the establishment to take your needs into account, or populism wins -- or both!

+ **YOU CANNOT LOSE**

 ![Trumpian Trump](/images/trumpiantrump.gif)